dance house glasgow's Creative Labs

 Katie Armstrong | HAND//SHAKE

-HAND // SHAKE is a short site specific duet which explores the complexity of the first movement of Bach's Violin Concerto in A Minor.
+HAND // SHAKE is a short movement duet which explores the complexity of the first movement of Bach's Violin Concerto in A Minor.
 The piece is inspired and driven by the pulse of the music, and manifests itself as a meeting between two characters.
-It is a light-hearted look at status, hierarchy and social etiquette between acquaintances.

-Katie will use this residency to continue to explore the themes raised in HAND//SHAKE.
+Continuing to explore the idea of short movement sketches, Katie will use this residency to explore a new work inspired by the themes raised in HAND//SHAKE.

 Adam Sloan | tbc